Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 In the large $n$ limit, the typical values of $\rho$ are large and $z\approx \ln \rho$, while $\rho$ obeys the log-normal distribution \cite{7}--\cite{13}; it leads to the Gaussian distribution for $z$,

 with parameters $v$ and $D$, depending on the energy ${\cal E}$ (Fig.2), counted from the lower edge of the initial band.
-The mean and the variance of $z$ grows proportionally to $n$, while fluctuations of the parameter $\kappa$ decreases as $n^{-1/2}$.
+The mean and the variance of $z$ grows proportionally to $n$, so the quantity $\kappa=z/n$ tends to the constant value, with its fluctuations diminishing as $n^{-1/2}$.
 The analogous distribution for the decreasing Lyapunov exponent follows from (12) by substitution of $-z$ for $z$.

 One can see, that individual distributions of $y_1$ and $y_2$ are log-normal.
 It is natural to expect, that their mutual distribution is also log-normal; namely, if we accept

 then the mutual Gaussian distribution is expected for $z_1$ and $z_2$.
 Such hypothesis is confirmed in the deep of the allowed and forbidden bands, but failed near the initial band edge (Secs.\,2,\,4).
 Arising situation looks rather strange.
 If there are serious grounds for validity of the Gaussian distribution (like the central limit theorem), then why it is not valid for all energies?
 If there are no such grounds, why it is valid anywhere?
 The mechanism of deviations from the Gaussian form is elucidated in Sec.6, while its consequences are discussed in Sec.7.